Read–modify–write

-It is impossible to implement an operation that requires a given consensus number with only operations with a lower consensus number, no matter how many of such operations one uses.
 Read–modify–write instructions often produce unexpected results when used on I/O devices, as a write operation may not affect the same internal register that would be accessed in a read operation.
 This term is also associated with RAID levels that perform actual write operations as atomic read–modify–write sequences.
 Such RAID levels include RAID 4, RAID 5 and RAID 6.